The University of Waikato - Te Whare Wānanga o Waikato

 There are several ways to conduct research for your postgraduate degree at Waikato.

-Students who have already demonstrated strength in independent research may be permitted to complete the degree by thesis only, an alternative which comprises an advanced investigation under the guidance of a supervisor.
+Students who have already demonstrated strength in independent research may (subject to Faculty approval) be permitted to complete the degree by 90 point thesis, an alternative which comprises an advanced investigation under the guidance of a supervisor.
 It is, therefore, appropriate for a student who wishes to carry out intensive research in a specific area, and to build the skills necessary to contribute original ideas to legal thinking.

 Entry criteria

-Candidates must have completed the LLB degree, or a combined degree in Te Piringa - Faculty of Law, or an equivalent qualification.
+Candidates must have completed the LLB or combined Law degree from the University of Waikato, or an equivalent qualification from another university.
 Admission is subject to a minimum 'B' grade point average.
-The thesis-only option is available to candidates who have:

 Course requirements

 The LLM degree comprises the equivalent of four Level 5 papers.
 The four papers amount to the equivalent of one year's full-time work.
-The papers may be taken over a minimum of two full-time semesters, or a maximum of eight consecutive semesters of part-time study.
+The papers may be taken over a minimum of two full-time trimesters, or a maximum of eight consecutive trimesters of part-time study.
 The papers offered are all internally assessed.
 There are no final examinations.
-An approved paper at a comparable level in another faculty may be substituted for one of the law papers.
+An approved paper at a comparable level in another Faculty or School in the University may be substituted for one of the law papers.

 LLM by taught papers